davdli/Forza/README.md

 # Forza
-Forza is a mobile/web application that allows users to track their strength progress at the gym using speech recognition
+Forza is a web application helping people track their strength progression at the gym with speech recognition.

 ## Preview
 <img width='75%' src="public/ForzaDemo1.gif">